 Palisade Mountain is located on US Highway 34 west of Loveland.
 From the Beige Siphon tube in the Narrows it is 6 miles, just a mile short of the town of Drake.
 The mountain is the obvious rocky crag hundreds of feet up the north side of the road.
 Park in the paved lot at Nancy's Rock and start on that trail.
 After 100 feet break off right and trail blaze up and right.
 I recently discovered some quartz cairns midway marking a pseudo trail.

 Eds.
 Note, there is much poison ivy for the sensitive.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Palisade Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Palisade Mountain:

 Featured Route For Palisade Mountain

 Pokey's Arete 5.11+ 7a 24 VIII 24 E4 6a CO

 : Estes Park Valley

 Get ready to channel your inner gumby and ride old Pokey!
 From the bolted belay above the first pitch of Neighsayer/Kentucky Derby/Breeder's Cup step left and approach Pokey's Arete.You can place a finger-size cam in a crack to the left before committing to the arete above.
 Climb up the arete using slung chickenheads, bolts, and a few cam placements.This can be rapped in two single rope raps with a 70m....[more]
 Browse More Classics in CO

 BETA PHOTO: Palisade Mountain from the Round Mountain Summit A...